My Island Penang

 Ma Choe Poh was very filial to her parents.
 She is an intelligent girl, kind and loved to help people in adversity.

-Her lifestyle
+Her Death

 In one of the many Ma Choe Poh folklore, it was told Ma Choe Poh was a good swimmer.
 She loved to go fishing since childhood with her elder brother.
-Ma Choe Poh often rowed a boat during a vicious storm to save people in distress at the risk of her life.
-Her heroic deeds gained attention far and wide.

-However one day, Ma Choe Poh drown due to exhaustion after saving an overturned merchant ship.
 She was not able to save one person as he was tossed away by a huge wave.
 Disregarding her own safety, she swam and managed to save the last victim in this Ma Choe Poh Folklore.

-Reluctant to accept that she had died, people preferred to assume that she had become a goddess.
 According to the Ma Choe Poh Folklore, somebody saw the Goddess in imperial garments soared to Heaven.
 Her town people built a temple dedicated to her.

-Her miracles & deeds
+Her miracles and deeds

 After her death, the Goddess was said to become more miraculous.
 On one occasion, a violent storm was raging over the seas and overturned a few fishing boats.
 All the fishermen fell into the sea.

-At that moment a streak of light was seen among the dark clouds, the Goddess was seen descending from Heaven, she then miraculously set all the overturned boats and pulled the fishermen into the boats.
+At that moment, a streak of light was seen among the dark clouds, the Goddess was seen descending from Heaven, she then miraculously set all the overturned boats and pulled the fishermen into the boats.

 And then suddenly the wind subsided, the waves calmed down and the sky cleared.
 All the people were saved.

 Then there was another Ma Choe Poh Folklore that told of her mystical rescue of her father and brother who drowned.
 It seems she was at home weaving then Ma Choe Poh fell into a trance.

 In the trance like state, she used her spiritual powers to transport herself to them.
 As Ma Choe Poh was swimming home with her father clenched firmly between her teeth, her mother thought she was sick and looked funny slumped over her weaving wheel.
-She shook Ma Choe Poh up, to inquire what was wrong with her but the trance was broken and her father drowned.

 In some of her myths or Ma Choe Poh Folklore, Ma Choe Poh was engulfed by clouds that carried her across the waves to find him.
 Regardless, the outcome was the same.
-The berefted Ma Choe Poh intensified her quest for spiritual growth, continuing her legacy of compassion and good works, but now she seemed more distant in her grief.

 Emperor of various dynasties glamorized the Goddess